paigemoody/postman-paths/README.md

 ![](homepage.gif)

+<center><h4>Route Generator</h4></center>
+gets the shortest route to walk all roads in a drawn bbox.<br>

-First draw a polygon around the map area you'd like to cover.
+_Draw a polygon around the map area you'd like to cover.
 Weave then uses the [Chinese Postman graph traversal algorithm](https://en.wikipedia.org/wiki/Route_inspection_problem) to generate the shortest walking route that covers alls roads within the given bounds.
-Then watch an animated walker traverse the calculated path for you and save the route for later use by actual humans.
+Then watch an animated walker traverse the calculated path for you and save the route for later use by actual humans._

-<center><h4>Route Generator</h4></center>
-gets the shortest route to walk all roads in a drawn bbox.

 ![](route_creation.gif)